epxlp/individual_genetic_risk/README.md

 ![alt text](https://github.com/epxlp/individual_genetic_risk/blob/gh-pages/baldness_table1.png)

-<br><br>
 > **Question: Can you say anything about the genetic architecture of male-patterned baldness from the table above?
 What implication does this have for genetic prediction?**
+<br><br>
 They don’t report the variance explained for the genome-wide significant SNPs, but do estimate the total variance explained by all common SNPs to be ~47%.

+> **Question: What is important about this type of estimate?**
 <br><br>
-> **Question: What is important about this type of estimate?**

 ![alt text](https://github.com/epxlp/individual_genetic_risk/blob/gh-pages/baldness_table3.png)

-<br><br>
 > **Question: Which polygenic risk score is the one that gives the optimal population-level prediction?
 Why does this measure fluctuate in this way?**
+<br><br>

 ![alt text](https://github.com/epxlp/individual_genetic_risk/blob/gh-pages/baldness_fig1.png)

-<br><br>
 > **Question: How likely is someone with the highest genetic risk score (score=10) to suffer from sever hair loss?**
 <br><br>
 > **Bonus Question: How do you think a predictor that uses family history instead of the geentic score would do?**
 <br><br>

-Now read the study for yourself and see how they reported these results.
+Now read the study for yourself and see how they reported these results

-Other studies you might want to read that include genetic prediction of complex traits:
+**Other studies you might want to read that include genetic prediction of complex traits:**
 <br><br>
-Speliotes 2010, Nature Genetics 42(11):937-948: predict of BMI from genetic data Morandi PloS ONE 2012, 7(11):e49919: compared genetic prediction to prediction using traditional risk factors Timmers BioRxiv 2018, doi.org/10.1101/363036: Peter Joshi's work on genetic prediction of lifespan
+Speliotes 2010, Nature Genetics 42(11):937-948: predict of BMI from genetic data<br/>
+Morandi PloS ONE 2012, 7(11):e49919: compared genetic prediction to prediction using traditional risk factors<br/>
+Timmers BioRxiv 2018, doi.org/10.1101/363036: Peter Joshi's work on genetic prediction of lifespan